Featured

 What Is an FNP?

-What is a family nurse practitioner?
-A family nurse practitioner (FNP) is a registered nurse who is trained and nationally certified according to very strict standards.
-While registered nurses assess patients and carry out treatments according to an MD’s plan, FNPs have the ability to diagnose and come up with their own treatment plans.
-In addition to prescribing medications and acting as a patient’s ongoing direct point of contact for medical care, FNPs can make referrals to specialists.
+What can a family nurse practitioner do?
+While RNs assess patients and carry out treatments according to a doctor’s plan, FNPs can assess and diagnose patients and create their own treatment plans.
+They can prescribe medication, serve as a patient’s ongoing direct point of contact for medical care and make referrals to specialists.

 Start the Journey to Become a Family Nurse Practitioner